 These plans are not only popular with members, they also appear to be associated with positive consequences, such as decreases in all-cause hospitalizations.
 Nevertheless, increased enrollment is accompanied by increased operational challenges, as the high-touch model of member management continues to scale.

-Alphabet of MA Special Needs Plans
+Growth of MA Special needs plans

 A Special Needs Plan (SNP) provides benefits and services to people with specific diseases, certain health care needs, or who also have Medicaid.
 SNPs tailor their benefits, provider choices, and list of covered drugs to best meet the specific needs of the groups they serve.